ClusterM/coolboy-multirom-builder/README.md

 # COOLBOY Multirom Builder
-This is a toolset that allows you to create multirom images for the AA6023 ASICs mapper which used into cheap COOLBOY/MINDKIDS (and clones) Famicom cartridges (mappers 268.0 and 268.1).
+This is a toolset that allows you to create multirom images for the AA6023 ASICs mapper which used in a cheap COOLBOY/MINDKIDS (and clones) Famicom cartridges (mappers 268.0 and 268.1).
 This ROM can be run on a emulator or written to a real hardware.

 ![Loader menu](https://user-images.githubusercontent.com/4236181/205486564-f5cfbe38-adcb-4574-8b9f-16e534052a8d.gif)

 It can:
 * Automatically combine up to 1536 games into single binary which can be written to a cheap COOLBOY cartridge
 * Create nice menu where you can easily select a game
-* Alphabetically sort games if you need it
+* Alphabetically sort games if need
 * Use your own image for the menu header and other customizations
 * Remember last played game and keep up to 15 saves for "battery-backed" games into flash memory on a self-writable cartridges with PRG-RAM
 * Run a built-in hardware tests